gabbyrbh/gabbyrbh/README.md

-- 👋 Hi, I’m @gabbyrbh
+- 👋 Hi, I’m Gabby
-- 👀 I’m interested in strategies to meet the challenges of climate change, decolonization of academia & development
+- 👀 I’m interested in sustainable strategies to meet the health challenges of climate change & development
 - 🌱 I’m currently learning R, Python
-- 💞️ I’m looking to collaborate on projects isolating variables within interactive systems in environmental & public health contexts
 - 📫 How to reach me: gabbyrbh@stanford.edu

 <!---